Daylight saving time in Asia: Russia

 A decree of the Russian Provisional Government introduced summer time (летнее время) in Russia on 1 July 1917, and clocks moved one hour forward.
 A decree of the Soviet government led to the abandonment of this system five months later: clocks moved one hour back again on 28 December.

 From 1930, Decree time had the effect of imposing year-round time-zone advances in the Soviet Union.

 A decision of the Council of Ministers of the USSR reintroduced summer time in the USSR (Moscow Summer Time, for example) on 1 April 1981, and its practice continued into post-Soviet times until 2011.
 The changeover dates in Russia were the same as for other European countries, but clocks were moved forward or back at 02:00 local time in all zones.
 Thus in Moscow (local time = UTC+03:00 in winter, UTC+04:00 in summer), summer time commenced at 02:00 UTC on the day before the last Sunday in March, and ended at 03:00 UTC on the day before the last Sunday in October.
 (Note that "day before the last Sunday" is not the same as "the last Saturday" in a month where the last day is a Saturday.)

 On 8 February 2011, Russian President Dmitry Medvedev announced cancellation of biannual clock changes in Russia in favor of a permanent switch to summer time.
 An hour was added in March 2011 for the last time, and clocks did not move back again.
 At the same time some of Russia's time zones were consolidated.
 After this reform many Russian cities had a "standard time" two hours more than would be suggested by their "astronomical time" (because the original standard time was already ahead of astronomical time in many areas).

 During his 2012 election campaign, Vladimir Putin proposed re-introducing summer time, as some workers had complained about not seeing any daylight during the winter, since the sun had not risen when they went to work.
 According to a report in the International Herald Tribune, Russian citizens remembered the winter of 2011-12 as the "darkest winter on record" as a result of the time change.
 However, Putin later said it would be up to then Prime Minister Medvedev's cabinet to decide how to proceed with a seasonal time shift, and it decided to stay with the 2011 policy.

 On 26 October 2014, Russia permanently returned to "winter" time.

 South Korea

-South Korea observed DST from 1948–51, from 1955–60, and from 1987–88.
+South Korea observed DST from 1948–51, from 1955–60, and in 1988.
 South Korea does not currently observe DST.